JackFerris2/cop4813-project/README.md

 1. User opens `create-task.html`
 2. They fill out the form and hit Create Task
-3. The form submits to `submit-task.php`
+3. The form submits to `add-task.php`
-4. `submit-task.php` inserts the new task into the database
+4. `add-task.php` inserts the new task into the database
 5. `dashboard.php` shows the updated list of tasks (including the new one)

 This demonstrates full communication between the front-end, PHP back-end, and MySQL database.